synetica/enlink-decoder/README.md

 This enLink firmware implements LoRa Mac 4.4.0 release from Semtech/StackForce [LoRaMac-Node](https://github.com/Lora-net/LoRaMac-node/tree/f42be67be402a40b3586724800771bfe13fb18e6).

-We implement EU863-870 and US902-928 (Hybrid mode) as defined in [LoRaWAN Regional Parameters v1.0.2rB](https://lora-alliance.org/resource_hub/lorawan-regional-parameters-v1-0-2rb/) document.
+We implement EU868, US915 and AU915 as defined in [LoRaWAN Regional Parameters v1.0.2rB](https://lora-alliance.org/resource_hub/lorawan-regional-parameters-v1-0-2rb/) document.
 Class A endpoint implementation is fully compatible with "LoRaWAN specification 1.0.2".

 </br>